peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 Renamed to Sqrt.
  Renamed to Sqrt.
 * `EFloat Subtract​(int intValue)`<br>
- Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+ Subtracts a 32-bit signed integer from this arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Subtract​(long longValue)`<br>
- Not documented yet.
+ Subtracts a 64-bit signed integer from this arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Subtract​(EFloat otherValue)`<br>
- Subtracts an arbitrary-precision binary floating-point number from this instance and returns the result.
+ Subtracts an arbitrary-precision binary floating-point number from this arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Subtract​(EFloat otherValue,
         EContext ctx)`<br>
- Subtracts an arbitrary-precision binary floating-point number from this instance.
+ Subtracts an arbitrary-precision binary floating-point number from this arbitrary-precision binary floating-point number and returns the result.
 * `byte ToByteChecked()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding